Rami George Khouri

 Rami George Khouri (born October 22, 1948) is a Jordanian-American journalist and editor with Palestinian background.
 He was born in New York City to an Arab Palestinian Christian family.
-His father, George Khouri, a Nazarene journalist in what was the British mandate of Palestine, had traveled with his wife to New York in 1947 to cover the United Nations (UN) debates about the formation of Israel.
+His father, George Khouri, a Nazarene journalist from former Mandatory Palestine, had traveled with his wife to New York in 1947 as part of the UN partition debate.
 His family resides in Beirut, Amman, and Nazareth.
 He is also a public speaker.
 After attending secondary school at the International School of Geneva in Switzerland, Rami Khouri returned to the US to complete his education.
 Khouri has served for many years as the chief umpire for Little League Baseball in Jordan.